AntoineMeheut/ossf/README.md

 - Gitlab secret detection,
 - Gitlab dependency scanning for analyzing imported dependencies,
 - Gitlab SAST for static code security analysis,
-- Gitlab container scan to scan your images.
+- Gitlab container scan to scan your images,
+- DefectDojo, the tool that will enable DevSecOps analysis of your projects.

 ### Second machine for Sonarqube
 The second machine contains:
 - Sonarqube for code quality and security analysis.

-### Third machine for DefectDojo
-The third machine contains:
-- DefectDojo, the tool that will enable DevSecOps analysis of your projects.

-### Fourth machine for Nexus:
+### Third machine for Nexus:
 The fourth machine contains:
 - The Nexus repository where we will store the builds from the CI chain.